Here at Radford, we are working hard to help students get jobs after their degree.

 AT RADFORD, FOR SUCCESS AFTER RADFORD

-To make the most AFTER Radford, here are some things Political Science students can be doing AT Radford:
+To make the most AFTER Radford, here are some things Political Science students should be doing AT Radford:

-- Work with the Career Center to complete a Focus 2 Career Assessment.
+- Work with Career Services to complete a Focus 2 Career Assessment.
 This helps to match students’ values and aptitudes with those of different careers they might be interested in.

-- Get help from the Career Center to prepare professional job application documents: resumes, cover letters, and personal statements.
+- Get help from Career Services to prepare professional job application documents: resumes, cover letters, and personal statements.

 - Go meet with professors in Political Science and other departments to learn how to interact in an adult professional context.
 Take advantage of the possibility of a close mentoring relationship with your faculty members.
 Get involved in your professors’ research projects to upgrade your skills and develop lines for your resume.

 - If you can’t do an internship, what about volunteering for a local organization?
 There is an annual volunteer and service fair on campus.
 What about shadowing a Radford alum in his/her job for a short period?
-Talk to the Career office about both of those opportunities.
+Talk to Career Services about both of those opportunities.

 - Read a quality news publication regularly.
 This will enable you to discuss national and world affairs at a professional level with future colleagues.